coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 ![query box](../../images/query2.png)

 For more complex queries, click **Add TF** to add one or more TFs to the query.
 Use **Add TF Group** plus drag-and-drop to arrange TFs into groups.
-Selecting **and** or **or** will query the target genes that form the intersection or union, respectively, of the TFs/TF Groups in the query.
+Selecting **and** or **or** will query the target genes that form the intersection or union, respectively, of the TFs or TF Groups in the query.

-#### Built-in Keywords for Common Queries

-Special keywords have been added that allow users to easily query commonly used sets TFs.
-These include:

-***all_tfs***  - query *all* TFs in the ConnecTF database
-***multitype*** -  query TFs that have more than one "Experiment_Type" in the metadata
-***all_expression*** - short hand query for "all_tfs[EXPERIMENT_TYPE = Expression]", returns all RNA-seq/microaray experiments
-***in_planta_bound*** - short hand query for "all_tfs[EDGE_TYPE = in planta:Bound]", returns all binding experiments done in planta
-***all_dap*** - short hand query for "all_tfs[EDGE_TYPE = in vitro:Bound:DAP or EDGE_TYPE = in vitro:Bound:ampDAP]", returns all DAP-seq binding experiments

-*Caution!* The more transcription factors queried will result in a long wait time.
+### Adding Metadata Filters to a Query

+Constraits can be added to restrict the target genes returned by the query based on the metadata associated with an experiment.
+This is done by clicking on the **Add Filter** button and then selecting the desired metadata field from the dropdown menu and a value in the adjacent text box.
+Available values can be seen by clicking on the empty text box.
+Combinations of filters can be created with the **Add Filter Group** enabling complex filtering of TF-target gene datasets.
+Users familiar with the query syntax can add metadata filters to queries they type into the query search bar.

-#### Build Query
+#### Generate Query Created in Query Builder

-Click the **Build Query** button to populate the search query input once all the desired TFs have been selected and grouped.
+Click the **Build Query** button to populate the query search bar once all the desired TFs have been selected and grouped.

 ### Select Additional Edge Features

-In the **Additional Edge Features** section, select additional edge features that you would like to be displayed alongside the results. (*e.g.* whether each edge is validated by DAP, etc.)
+Additional directed and undirected TF-target interactions, including TF-TF protein-protein interactions and in vitro TF-binding (DAP-seq) filtered for open chomatin regions are included in ConnecTF.
+These interactions can be displayed as additional columns in the results table by selecting the desired edge type in the **Additional Edge Features** section.

-### Select A Target Gene List
+### Select a Target Gene List

-The **Target Genes** allows user to limit the output of transcription factor targets to a user defined set of genes.
-Rather than returning all available targeted genes, only the selected subset of genes that are being targeted in the query will be returned.
-This can be used to limit the output of the query to genes you are interested in.
+The **Target Genes** allows users to limit the output of the TF targets to a user defined set of genes.
+Rather than returning all available TF-targeted genes, only the subset of the TF-targeted genes that are in the selected target gene list will be returned.
+This can be used to limit the output of the query to genes you are interested in, e.g. a pathway of interest.
 Users can upload a file containing a list of gene IDs.

-A predefined list of target genes from separate experiments are also available for selection.
-(See [citation](/citations))
+Predefined target gene lists for the nitrogen by time response and hormone respones are available for selection.
+(See [Citations](/citations))

 ### Select Filter TFs

-The **Filter TFs** limits the *transcription factors queried* to a predetermined list.
-This only affects queried transcriptions factors, and not its targets.
+The **Filter TFs** limits the *TFs queried* to a user-selected list.
+This only affects queried TFs, and not its targets.
+Often used with the built-in keywords (see below) such as ***all_tfs*** to return the results for many TFs without having to enter each of them into the query search bar one by one.

 ### Select Target Network

 The **Target Network** option uses the selected network to limit both queried transcription factors and their targets.
 Effectively limiting the output to the subset of the network provided.

 A predefined list of gene networks from separate experiments are also available for selection.
-(See [citation](/citations))
+(See [Citations](/citations))

+### Background

+Several of the analysis tools in ConnecTF report enrichment of the queried TF-target gene list(s) (see below).
+By default, all protein coding genes are used the background for these calculations.
+Users can input there own list of genes (e.g. all genes expressed under their experimental condition) for these calcuations using the **Background** option.

+## Built-in Keywords for Common Queries

+Special keywords have been added that allow users to easily query commonly used sets TFs.
+These include:

+***all_tfs***  - query *all* TFs in the ConnecTF database\
+***multitype*** -  query TFs that have more than one "Experiment_Type" in the metadata\
+***all_expression*** - short hand query for "all_tfs[EXPERIMENT_TYPE = Expression]", returns all RNA-seq/microaray experiments\
+***in_planta_bound*** - short hand query for "all_tfs[EDGE_TYPE = in planta:Bound]", returns all binding experiments done in planta\
+***all_dap*** - short hand query for "all_tfs[EDGE_TYPE = in vitro:Bound:DAP or EDGE_TYPE = in vitro:Bound:ampDAP]", returns all DAP-seq binding experiments

+*Caution!* Queries generated using these shortcuts can easily return a large number of TF experiments which could result in long wait times.

+## Advanced Queries

+### Query Expansion

+A special ***expand()*** function has been added that allows more complex queries to be applied to a set of TFs which are specified in the **Filter TFs** (or **Target Network**) box.

+The basic syntax is:

+*expand(query, operator)*

+To demonstrate, for the following query and list of TFs:

+*expand("$filter_tf[log2fc < 0] and $filter_tf[EDGE_TYPE='in planta:Bound]", or)*

+*Filter TFs:\
+AT5G65210\
+AT4G24020*

+A query is built by replacing each occurence of **$filter_tf** with the TFs in the list one by one, and combining them using the chosen operator (**and** or **or**).
+The above example would be equivilent to:

+*(AT5G65210[log2fc < 0] and AT5G65210[EDGE_TYPE='in planta:Bound]) or (AT4G24020[log2fc < 0] and AT4G24020[EDGE_TYPE='in planta:Bound])*

 ---